-The NoPSC Biobank is a state-of-the-art biobank, where every sample is traceable throughout the system and both clinical parameters and biological materials are registered.
+The NoPSC Biobank is a modern digital biobank, where every sample is traceable throughout the system and where both clinical parameters and biological materials are registered.

-After being positioned in the system, all samples are stored at either - 20 ° C, - 80 ° C or in the gas phase of liquid nitrogen.
-The MEDinsight data-base has a unique system of sample deposition, position and retrieval, and also contains clinical information.
-Retrieval from the biobank can thus be coupled to a wide variety of clinical, technical and biological parameters.
+After being positioned in the system, all samples are stored at either - 20 ° C, - 80 ° C or in liquid nitrogen.
+The MEDinsight database has an incorporated system for sample deposition, position and retrieval, and the samples are also connected to clinical information about the patient.
+Hence, retrieval from the biobank can be selected based on a wide range of clinical, technical and biological parameters.

 Use of the Biobank material

 Since 2009 different sets of materials from the NoPSC Biobank has been withdrawn close to 150 times.
 The majority of those withdrawals (almost 90) have been used by the Experimental Liver Research Group (Espen Melum) at NoPSC, in the study "Functional characterization of disease genes in primary sclerosing cholangitis".
 The rest of the withdrawals have been used by our other research groups: Genomics and Metagenomics in Inflammatory Disorders (Hov Group) and the Clincal Studies (Boberg Group), under the following studies “Antibodies in primary sclerosing cholangitis”, “Genetic studies in primary sclerosing cholangitis ”and“ Early diagnostics in the development of cholangiocarcinoma ”.
 All studies are approved by the Regional Ethical board.